 This reading, supported by Pharnabazus’s full line of reasoning plays very well.

-However, Pharnabazus’s interpretation was posted quite a few years ago, and we had been given a bit more information to play with since then.
+However, Pharnabazus’s interpretation was posted quite a few years ago, and we were given a bit more information to play with since then.

-Since, we didn’t know that Lucius’s father was probably still around at the end of VoldWar I, we did not consider that the Malfoy that Crouch Sr cut his deal with was a good deal more likely to have been Abraxus, rather than Lucius.
+Since, we didn’t know that Lucius’s father might still have been around at the end of VoldWar I, we did not consider that the Malfoy that Crouch Sr cut his deal with was a good deal more likely to have been Abraxus, rather than Lucius.

-Abraxus Malfoy survived long enough for his grandson to be claiming to remember him.
+Abraxus Malfoy appears to have survived long enough for his grandson to be claiming to remember him.
 So that puts his death somewhere in the ’80s, at the earliest.
 I am rather more inclined to believe that he did not die until 1991–’92.
 His grandson Draco’s first year at Hogwarts.

 Being finally off his father’s leash might also explain why we were suddenly tripping over Lucius every time we turned around, from the summer of ’92 until he was forcibly taken off the game board at the end of Year 5, four years later.